STAT545-UBC/STAT545-UBC-original-website/shiny03_activity.md

 shinyApp(ui = ui, server = server)
 ```

-## Use global.R to define bjects available to both ui.R and server.R

-If there are objects that you want to have available to both `ui.R` and `server.R`, you can place them in `global.R`.
-You can learn more about `global.R` and other scoping rules [here](http://shiny.rstudio.com/articles/scoping.html).

 ## Use navbarPage() or tabsetPanel() to have multiple tabs in the UI

 If your apps requires more than a single "view", you can have separate tabs.
 Learn more with `?navbarPage` or `?tabsetPanel`.